 - 3 ounces fresh goat cheese (aka chèvre) softened until spreadable

-- For the Picnic Sandwich: Split baguettes in half lengthwise then spread fresh goat cheese (aka chèvre) on the bottom halves.
+- Assemble The Sandwiches: Split baguettes in half lengthwise then spread fresh goat cheese (aka chèvre) on the bottom halves.
 Top with a few spoonfuls of the Cashew-Cilantro Purée then divide tomatoes among the sandwiches.
 Close and serve immediately; or, if using for a picnic, wrap in parchment paper then aluminum foil and keep cool until ready to serve.